vbugana/hangman/README.md

 # Hangman

-Select a letter to figure out a hidden word in a set amount of chances
+Select a letter to figure out a hidden word in a set amount of chances build-in SVG image.

 ## Description